UBICenter/ubicenter.org/_posts/2021-11-19-resilience-ubi.md

 >We've teamed up with [PolicyEngine UK](https://uk.policyengine.org/), which models the effect of proposed policy changes on the economy, to crunch the numbers.
 Its modelling of our Resilience UBI shows that overall poverty would fall by 80%, and child poverty by 85%.
 It also found that the lowest earners would be the biggest winners.
 It’s even created [a tool](https://uk.policyengine.org/situation?child_UBI=46&adult_UBI=92&senior_UBI=46) so that you can see the effect the Resilience UBI would have on your own household.

-The [Resilience UBI website](https://www.ubilabnetwork.org/resilience-ubi) also embeds PolicyEngine's household page for users to calculate a personalized impact of the Covid Dividend.[^acknowledgment] Here are high-level results from our analysis, though we caveat that we were only able to model about two thirds of the Full UBI's funding provisions.
+The [Resilience UBI website](https://www.ubilabnetwork.org/resilience-ubi) also embeds PolicyEngine's household page for users to calculate a personalized impact of the Covid Dividend.[^acknowledgment] Here are high-level results from our analysis, though we caveat that PolicyEngine only models about two thirds of the Full UBI's funding provisions.

 [^acknowledgment]: We're excited that the UBI Lab Network has hosted PolicyEngine's first external embed, and we invite other organizations to [contact us](mailto:contact@ubicenter.org) to establish similar partnerships.